 Metanoia Institute is Project coordinator.

-Project leader: Dr Evi Chryssafidou.
+Project leader at Metanoia: Dr Evi Chryssafidou.

 This project develops a training curriculum for youth workers who work with young migrants, refugees and asylum seekers in the UK, France, Spain and Greece.
 It aims to acknowledge the role youth workers play and upskill them in mental health assessment and prevention, in understanding trauma and vicarious traumatisation, and in developing strategies in collaborating with mental health practitioners and in self-care.
 The training will be evaluated in four countries.